mrdev5771/Mr-Dev-Bot-Framework-MDFW/README.md

 # Mr Dev Bot Framework (MDFW)

-> An AI conversation framework for Discord focused on long-term conversational consistency through persistent memory, personality, context, relationships, emotional state, and behavioral decision-making.
+> An experimental Discord AI conversation framework focused on persistent memory, conversational context, personality, relationships, emotional state, goals, timelines, and long-term behavioral consistency.

-MDFW is a modular Discord framework designed to make an AI behave more like a long-term companion than a conventional chatbot.
+Mr Dev Bot Framework (MDFW) is a modular Discord framework designed to make an AI behave more like a long-term conversational companion rather than a conventional chatbot.

-Instead of treating every message as an isolated interaction, MDFW builds responses around persistent conversational state — including memory, personality, context, relationships, emotional state, conversation history, goals, timelines, and behavioral decisions.
+Instead of treating every message as an isolated interaction, MDFW can extract useful information from conversations, store structured user state, retrieve relevant information later, and use that state when generating future responses.

 The goal isn't simply to answer questions.

-The goal is to create conversations that feel consistent, humorous, personal, and capable of developing over time.
+The goal is to create conversations that feel **consistent, personal, contextual, and capable of developing over time.**

 ---